If you would like to download or print the article open the pdf.

 undertook the work confidently, he first told his vision to the older

 brethren, but only to a few.
-Certainly had had attentively noted
+Certainly he had attentively noted

 everything regarding the place, manner, and quality with such